Skip to Content

 Types of Child Custody in Texas

-Texas offers several options for custody arrangements, including sole custody, joint custody, and split custody.
+Texas offers several options for child custody arrangements, including sole custody, joint custody, and split custody.

-• Sole custody: One parent has physical and legal custody of the child, meaning that the parent has rights to make decisions about education, healthcare, and religion, without consulting the other parent.
-The other parent may have visitation rights, but they are not involved in any decision-making.
+• Sole custody: One parent has both physical and legal custody of the child, meaning that this parent can make decisions about education, healthcare, and religion without consulting the other parent.
+The other parent may have visitation rights but is not involved in decision-making.

-• Joint custody (shared custody): Both parents have legal rights and responsibilities for their children, including the right to make decisions about their education, healthcare, and religious upbringing.
+• Joint custody (shared custody): Both parents share legal rights and responsibilities for their children, including decisions about their education, healthcare, and religious upbringing.

-• Split custody: Children of a divorced/separated couple have equal time with each parent.
-This entails coordinating schedules and working together to make major decisions concerning their children's education, healthcare, and well-being.
+• Split custody: Children of a divorced or separated couple spend equal time with each parent.
+This requires coordinating schedules and working together to make major decisions concerning their children's education, healthcare, and well-being.

 Protecting Your Child's Best Interests